Who We Are

 Health Outcomes International

-The breadth of Carrie’s expertise has come from working with more than 30 organisations in the aged care and NDIS sector..
-As diverse as small independent aged care services to large regional councils.
+The breadth of Carrie’s expertise has come from working with more than 30 organisations in the aged care and NDIS sector, from small independent aged care services to large regional councils.

 Christabelle has a passion for supporting individuals living with dementia.